Devta (novel)

 Devta (دیوتا deotā, "deity") is a serialized fantasy thriller novel written in the Urdu language by Mohiuddin Nawab.
 It was published monthly for 33 years in the Pakistani magazine Suspense Digest from February 1977 to January 2010.
 Devta is the fictional autobiography of Farhad Ali Taimoor, a man who gained telepathic powers.

 The author Mohiuddin Nawab, a well-known social story writer of Pakistan, has written more than 500 stories, both short stories and novel-length, mostly published in Suspense Digest, a monthly magazine published in Karachi and available in Pakistan, India, and elsewhere in the world where Urdu is spoken.
 He has also written screenplays for film and television.

 Spanning 49 volumes and an estimated 2,450,000 words, (9,800,000 estimated characters with and without spaces.
-6898.1 Pages) Devta is the longest continuously-published story on record.
+6898.1 Pages) Devta is the longest continuously published story on record.
 It was started in February 1977 and appeared every month in Suspense Digest, with its concluding chapter published in January 2010.

-Plot summary
+Plot

 It is a story starting with a teenage boy living in Shahdara town on the outskirts of Lahore, Pakistan.
 The story has been written by Mohiuddin Nawab under the pseudonym Farhad Ali Taimoor as a fictional autobiography.
 The title of the story is given as "Devta" arising from the Hindi language which stands for "god" or earthly god in the Hindu religion.
 He is described as Devta because of his mind control powers gained through telepathy.
 He fights with the group of Super Master, Mask Man and underworld mafias other criminal mind people and groups in different stages, and a battle rages moving from continents and islands and into government circles and private power broker homes.
 The story is a multiple of stories where Farhad is faced with opponents at every stage and in various forms.
 Farhad in the beginning starts as a novice but soon he is confronted by the U.S. spy agency "Super Master" group.
 The Super Master is an underground powerful mega boss working for the U.S. interests worldwide and he virtually controls the U.S. military, civilian government, and financial top men.
 It is the top spy agency with a global network of crime, terror, intrigue, conspiracy, and drug control.
 The Super Master agency is the top-secret agency.
 Another rival is the Mask Man organization which originated from Russia.
 Mask Man has one leader in each country who is called Boss.
-Unfortunately, as the story progresses, both these organizations disappeared from the story and it was taken over by Space people and making the story more unreal.
+Unfortunately, as the story progresses, both these organizations disappeared from the story and new enemy organizations enter.
+Farhad initially had Sonia, a fighter as his wife and later marries a number of other girls.
+He also had 2 sons.
+Baba Sahib Sanctuary in Paris is a safe heaven for him whenever he is defeated or injured.
+The novel is widely loved by people across the globe.